 The Board periodically reviews membership of its standing Board Committees to ensure the composition of each Committee remains appropriate.
-The Board undertook such a review in early 2020 and determined that the current composition of each of the Committees is appropriate and no change is required at this stage.
+The Board undertook such a review during 2020, including following the retirement of Hui Meng Kho and the appointment of Mike Muller to the Board.
+The changes to the composition of the Committees are reflected in the table above.